luoxueyasha/ItemSplitBugFix/README.md

 ### and... what about Fabric and NeoForge?
 Fabric port is not on schedule yet.
 For NeoForge, as it aims 1.21+, which item NBT API changes a lot; the split bug *should* not occur, theoretically.
-However the deprecated code and toolchain works fine, so we just leave it here, comment them out, for someday in the future.
+However the toolchain works fine, and the code looks good (need some adjust though); so we just leave them here, comment them out, ready for someday in the future.

 ## Building the Project